 - A. Award 2 points for acceptable voice leading between two correctly realized chords.
-NB: This includes the voice leading from the given chord to the second chord. - B. Award only 1 point for voice leading between two correctly realized chords that features exactly one of the following errors: - 1.
+NB: This includes the voice leading from the given chord to the second chord. - B. Award only 1 point for voice leading between two correctly realized chords (as defined in II.A.) that features exactly one of the following errors: - 1.
 Uncharacteristic rising unequal fifths.
 (See DCVLE, no. 4.) - 2.
 Uncharacteristic hidden (covered) or direct octaves or fifths between outer voices.
 (See DCVLE, nos.
 5 and 6.) - 3.
-Overlapping or crossed voices.
-(See DCVLE, nos.
-7 and 8.) - 4.
-A chordal seventh approached by a descending leap. - C. Award no points (0 pts.) for voice leading between two correctly realized chords if any of the following statements is true: - 1.
+Overlapping voices.
+(See DCVLE, no. 7.) - 4.
+Motion leading to a chord with crossed voices.
+(See DCVLE, no. 8.) - 5.
+A chordal seventh approached by a descending leap. - C. Award no points (0 points) for voice leading between two correctly realized chords (as defined in II.A.) if any of the following statements is true: - 1.
 Parallel octaves, fifths, or unisons occur (immediately successive or on successive beats), including those by contrary motion.
 (See DCVLE, nos.
 1 through 3.) - 2.
-Uncharacteristic leaps occur (e.g., Augmented 2nd, tritone, or more than a fifth). - 3.
+Uncharacteristic leaps occur (e.g., A2, tritone, or more than a fifth). - 3.
 Chordal sevenths are unresolved or resolved incorrectly.
 (The voice with the seventh must move down by step if possible.
-In some cases (e.g., ii7-cadential @), the seventh may be retained in the same voice or transferred to another voice.) - 4.
+In some cases-e.g., ii7 to cadential 64-the seventh may be retained in the same voice or transferred to another voice.) - 4.
 The leading tone in an outer voice is unresolved or resolved incorrectly. - 5.
-The 6th or 4th of a @ chord is unresolved or resolved incorrectly. - 6.
+The 6th or 4th of a 64 chord is unresolved or resolved incorrectly. - 6.
 A suspension is handled incorrectly.
 (Consider this as voice leading before the chord.) - 7.
-One of the chords is a triad with only three voices, or any chord with more than four voices. - 8.
+At least one of the chords has more or fewer than four voices (soprano, alto, tenor, and bass). - 8.
 More than one error listed in section III.B. occurs. - D. Award no points for voice leading into and out of an incorrectly realized chord.